Substantial operations, investment in hometowns.

 MillerCoors announced today that it is placing its headquarters in Chicago even as it maintains substantial operations in Golden, Colo., and Milwaukee.
 MillerCoors picked Chicago for a variety of reasons.
 One of them: Picking a neutral site reflects the 50-50 governance structure agreed to by SABMiller plc and Molson Coors Brewing Company.
 Picking one of the hometowns would have indicated one brewer had taken over the other.

-The brewer will maintain substantial operations at current offices in both cities and will be investing tens of millions of dollars into the breweries over the next three years.
+The brewer will maintain substantial operations at current offices in both cities and will be investing tens of millions of dollars into the breweries and his new successful projects like trading gold over the next three years.

 While some positions will be relocated to the headquarters, the employee base in the hometowns will be far larger than in Chicago.
 “We believe both Golden and Milwaukee stand to gain in the MillerCoors deal since our operations in both cities will now be part of a stronger, more competitive number two player in the U.S. beer business,” said MolsonCoors CEO Leo Kiely.
 “This ultimately will strengthen our long-term economic and social impact in both of our hometowns and secure the future of brewing in both locations.”